Andidy/Andidy.github.io/engine.md

 different graphics APIs.
 I used OpenGL, which I had used at UMN for graphics courses and with the [Raylib framework](https://www.raylib.com/) for hobby projects.
 Eventually, I wanted to explore other options.
-I spent a bit of time with Vulkan doing the "hello triangle" but I found it was too much API to get things done, this is when I started working on the [carnegie project](https://andidy.github.io/carnegie) and found similar issues to Vulkan with the API holding me back from learning the basics of graphics programming.
+I spent a bit of time with Vulkan doing the "hello triangle" but I found it was too much API to get things done, this is when I started working on the [carnegie project](https://andidy.github.io/carnegie) with DirectX 12 and found similar issues to Vulkan with the API holding me back from learning the basics of graphics programming.
 I settled on DirectX 11 as it is built for the OS I develop on and some veteran programmers I've spoken with have told me that it has less issues with drivers and shipping to other people.